 Located on the West Coast of Scotland, Tobermory is by far one of the prettiest towns.
-The harbour was well-known even before the town was built.
-Legend has it a Spanish Armada ship carrying gold bullion sank in Tobermory’s harbour in 1588.
+The harbor was well-known even before the town was built.
+Legend has it a Spanish Armada ship carrying gold bullion sank in Tobermory’s harbor in 1588.
 Colorful houses line the waters, adding to the spectacular view as you tie up your boat.
 Make sure to walk along Main Street for the local pubs, shops, eateries, and art galleries.

 2).
 Isles of Scilly

 This archipelago in the UK has several islands for you to drop anchor.
 The best harbours in the Isles of Scilly are in St. Mary’s, Tresco, St. Martin’s, and St. Agnes.